ERP Software Vendors

 Are there major risks associated with ERP systems?

 While ERP has the potential to provide numerous business benefits, it can also be a risky proposition.
 If not managed properly, ERP projects can cost more and take longer than expected.
-They can also cause operational disruption and employee resistance.

 Businesses assume the most risk when they approach their ERP project from a technical perspective instead of business perspective.
 If you don’t align new technology with your people and processes, you may not realize expected business benefits.
 You can’t improve data visibility if your system can’t support optimized processes.
 You also can’t improve the customer experience if your employees don’t know how to perform optimized processes.
 Other than ERP failure, the biggest risk of ERP projects is a low ROI.